visualizersdotnl/sneshawks/README.md

 # sneshawks

-A small Super Nintendo program that initializes the machine and resorts to color cycling ;)
+A small Super Nintendo program that initializes the machine, then resorts to color cycling ;)
-Compiles with WLA DX for OSX (included); I used the BSNES emulator.
+Build with 'make linux' or 'make osx', run with an emulator like Higan.